51yourdream/privacy/mathPractice/en/terms.md

 **Official Website**: https://github.com/51yourdream
 **Service Hours**: Weekdays 9:00-18:00 (GMT+8)

-We promise to reply within 24 hours of receiving your inquiry.
+We promise to reply to your inquiry within 24 hours of receipt.

 ---